Our Past Productions

-Paulette Holmes' tense drama, Over the Edge, premiered at last year's Daylight Robbery Showcase has been selected for the 8x8x8 Drama Festival at the Ilkley Playhouse in Bradford.
+Paulette Holmes' tense drama, Over the Edge, that premiered at 2024's Daylight Robbery Showcase , was selected for the 8x8x8 Drama Festival at the Ilkley Playhouse in Bradford.

 The Fourth Witch of Faversham